palaksharma99/Calander/README.md

 # Calander
-A simple way to learn C language by developing a calander which display the calander on entering the year, simple yet effective start.
+A simple way to learn C++ language by developing a calander which display the calander on entering the year, simple yet effective start.